phil294/tkbash/README.md

 		-h, --height <height>
 			bla
 Window
 Set options for the entire interface / window as described above.
-You can set width and height if BOTH are specified.
+You can set width and height if BOTH are specified (if w and y are also specified, you will set also the window position).
 	--theme <themename>
 		Set the look and feel used by all ttk-controls.
 Available themes usually include clam, alt, default and classic.
 	--title <title>